Anthony Ranaudo: Minor leagues

+Major leagues

 Ranaudo was called up to the major leagues for the first time on August 1, 2014 and made his Major League Baseball debut that day in a start against the New York Yankees.
 In that start he collected his first career strikeout, striking out Derek Jeter, who coincidentally was his boyhood sports hero.
 He also won the game.
 The next day, Ranaudo was optioned back to Pawtucket, but recalled August 12.
+He made seven starts for Boston during his rookie campaign, posting a 4-3 record and 4.81 ERA with 15 strikeouts across 39 1/3 innings pitched.

-Texas Rangers
+Texas Rangers (2015-2016)

 On January 27, 2015, the Red Sox traded Ranaudo to the Texas Rangers in exchange for pitcher Robbie Ross Jr. He was sent down to begin the season with Triple–A Round Rock Express on March 28, 2015.

 Ranaudo began the 2016 season with Triple–A Round Rock Express, and was recalled on May 6 by the Rangers, for whom he made his season debut on May 7 at Detroit, against the Tigers, entering the game in the third inning with the Rangers down 3–2.
 Ranaudo pitched 2 1/3 innings, giving up two runs on an Ian Kinsler home run in the fourth inning as Anthony Gose was on base via a walk.
 He would give up one other hit in that inning (a single to Miguel Cabrera).
 Ranaudo would appear in one more game (May 10 against the Chicago White Sox) before being optioned back to Triple-A Round Rock on May 11.

-Chicago White Sox
+Chicago White Sox (2016)

 Ranaudo was traded on May 12 to the Chicago White Sox for minor league right-handed pitcher Matt Ball.
 He was then optioned on May 13 to the Triple-A Charlotte Knights.
 Ranaudo started in the majors again for the White Sox on July 27 against the Chicago Cubs at Wrigley Field and got his first MLB hit with a fifth inning home run.
 On July 28, he was reassigned to Triple-A Charlotte.
 During the 2016 offseason, Ranaudo was released by the White Sox.

-Samsung Lions
+Samsung Lions (2017)

 On November 22, 2016, Ranaudo signed a one-year, $1.05 million contract with the Samsung Lions of the KBO League.
 He became a free agent after the 2017 season.

+Chicago Dogs (2025-present)

+On July 29, 2025, after seven years of inactivity, Ranaudo signed with the Chicago Dogs of the American Association of Professional Baseball.